Economy of Kosovo: Trade

 Kosovo is a small open economy and mainly imports more goods and services than it exports.
 It is committed to trade liberalization.
 Participation in regional and wider trade facilitating mechanisms has been one of the main policy objectives of Kosovo institutions.
 Enhancing trade in Kosovo through liberalized trade requires three aspects to be in place, import rationalization and replacement, trade facilitation and export promotion.
 This is the United Nations Conference on Trade and Development integrated export strategy which gives equal importance to competitiveness in the domestic market and competitiveness in the foreign market.

-Kosovo's largest export market is Italy (averaging an amount of €84 million), followed by Albania (€34 million), the Republic of Macedonia (€31 million) and Germany (€24 million).
-Imports are mostly from European Union and Central European Free Trade Agreement countries.
-The Republic of Macedonia is the biggest exporter in Kosovo (with €366 million) followed by Germany (€293 million), Serbia (€255 million) and Turkey (€184 million).
-Exports until December 2011 reached €319 million, dominated by significantly larger imports of €2.49 billion.
-This was a 7.8% increase for exports and 15.5% for imports compared to the same period in 2010.

-The foreign trade shows a net deficit of €2,17 billion for December 2011, which is increased for 302 million compared to the same period 2010.
-One of the worst problem faced by Kosovo is the negative trade balance, this is made worse by the high level of informal economic activity and an uncontrolled black market, led by illegal groups in northern Kosovo.
-Exports are dominated mainly by raw materials.
-Kosovo's liberal trade regime is characterized by simplicity and neutrality, key features considered to be important for stimulating private sector led growth as well as creating the conditions for healthy exports.
-But as trade liberalization has not been accompanied by an improvement in the competitiveness of the emerging domestic production sectors, Kosovo is facing a huge trade deficit.

 In June 2009, Kosovo joined the World Bank and International Monetary Fund, and Kosovo began servicing its share of the former Yugoslavia's debt.
 In order to help integrate Kosovo into regional economic structures, United Nations Interim Administration Mission in Kosovo signed (on behalf of Kosovo) its accession to the Central European Free Trade Agreement in 2006.
 Serbia and Bosnia and Herzegovina previously had refused to recognize Kosovo's customs stamp or extend reduced tariff privileges for Kosovo products under the Central European Free Trade Agreement, but both countries resumed trade with Kosovo in 2011.

+Kosovo’s exports in 2024 were predominantly directed towards CEFTA countries (€426 million, 45.2%), followed by EU countries (€312.6 million, 33.2%) and other international markets (€202.9 million, 21.6%).
+Key export partners included Albania (18.1%), North Macedonia (15.3%), Germany (10.7%), Switzerland (9.2%), and the United States (4.2%).
+On the import side, Kosovo relied heavily on the European Union, which accounted for 44.7% of imports (€2.9 billion), with Germany (14.2%), Italy (5.2%), and Greece (5.0%) as major suppliers.
+CEFTA countries contributed 13.4% (€851.9 million) of imports, led by Albania (5.3%), North Macedonia (4.7%), and Serbia (2.0%).
+Imports from other countries, including Turkey (14.4%) and China (11.9%), made up 41.9% (€2.7 billion) of the total.
+The foreign trade shows a net deficit of €5,4 billion for 2024, which is increased for 7.4% compared to the same period of 2023.